dmitigr/pgfe/README.md

 Settings that may be specified at build time by using [CMake] variables are:
   1. the type of the build (only meaningful to single-configuration generators);
-  2. the flag to build the shared library;
+  2. the flag to build the shared library (default is on);
+  3. the flag to only install the header-only library (default is off);
-  3. the flag to build the tests (default is on);
+  4. the flag to build the tests (default is on);
-  4. dependencies;
+  5. dependencies;
-  5. installation directories;
+  6. installation directories;
-  6. default values of the connection options.
+  7. default values of the connection options.

 Details (may need to use horizontal scrolling for full view):